 - 244 Music Building

-Dr. MacLeod received her undergraduate degree from Duquesne University in Pittsburgh, Pennsylvania and her MME and PhD from Florida State University in Tallahassee, Florida.
-She is a frequent guest conductor and clinician throughout the United States.
+Dr. MacLeod received her undergraduate degree from Duquesne University and her MME and PhD from Florida State University.
+She is a frequent guest conductor and clinician throughout the United States and abroad.